 - Call us on 0800 89 85 85 between the hours of 8.30 am – 5.00 pm week days

 - Write to us at: P O Box 101-101 North Shore, Auckland 0745, addressing your letter to the attention of Peter McEvoy

 How your Complaint will be handled

 We will attempt to resolve any issue of dissatisfaction with you immediately.

-We will send you an acknowledgement of your complaint within five working days of your complaint being notified to us.
+We will send you an acknowledgement of your complaint within two working days of your complaint being notified to us.

 This letter or email will provide you with our timeline to respond to you and the name of the person who will be managing our response.